Before you start please check out our short introductory video.

 Initial evaluation of program efficacy was performed via informal surveys that probed how much students felt they had learned, what they knew about science, and what they wanted to be when they grew up.

-Across all grades and both genders students felt they had learned more about a given topic after participating in the CreositySpace program.
+Across all grades and both genders students felt they learned more about a given topic after participating in the CreositySpace program.